I wanted to go farther in a toy photography. Give my subject (the Smurf) a mood or more realistic look!.

-In pos I added the texture of the skin and cloth of the Smurf.
-For that I used real skin (goosebumps) and white cloth texture… Then I apply it with the FS technique (Frequency Separation)… Wrapping around my subject by zones.. so the skin texture follows the shape of the smurfs body.
+In post I added the texture of the skin and cloth of the Smurf.
+For that I used real skin (goosebumps) and white cloth texture… Then I applied FS technique (Frequency Separation)… Wrapping around my subject by zones.. so the skin texture follows the shape of the smurf's body.

 Finally some levels, curves and color grading in Nik Software (Color Effects).

 Hard to not love a smurf.
 Nice job

 Thanks Stephane!
 Takes time but when is well done it looks great!